EVE in the News

 The Master Advisor for the EEB major is Dr. Gail Patricelli.
-She is knowledgeable in much of the material taught in the major and in the courses offered.
+She is knowledgeable in the material taught in the major and in the courses offered.
 Dr. Patricelli can also assist students with study plans and recommend courses they should take depending on their interests.
 Courses taken abroad or in other universities are approved by the master advisor as well.
-She has the authority to assign a faculty advisor for undergraduates, too.
+She also has the authority to assign a faculty advisor for undergraduates.

-Sherri Mann is the undergraduate advisor for students in the Evolution, Ecology & Biodiversity major.
-She also provides advising for those Biological Science students who have declared the Evolution, Ecology & Biodiversity or Marine Biology Area of Emphasis.
+Joyce Fernadez is the undergraduate advisor for students in the Evolution, Ecology & Biodiversity major.
 She can evaluate study plans for proper course sequences, perform major degree checks, and provide general information on graduate school and various careers.
-You can either set up an appointment or just drop in during those hours.
-It is essential that you meet with the undergraduate advisor at least well before the quarter in which you plan to graduate.
-You will be able to go over a final degree check and confirm that all major requirements will be fulfilled.
+See the BASC website to schedule an appointment or come to Friday drop-in hours: 10:00 a.m. to 12:00 p.m. and 1:00 p.m. to 3:00 p.m.
+It is essential that you meet with the undergraduate advisor well before the quarter in which you plan to graduate.
+You will be able to go over a final degree check and confirm that all major and non-major requirements will be fulfilled.
 You may also like to periodically meet with your faculty advisor (see below) to further discuss any course particulars as well as post-graduation topics such as graduate school or careers.

 Faculty Advisors are assigned on a rotating basis, unless a student indicates a particular area of interest within Evolution, Ecology and Biodiversity.
-When you inquire about declaring the major, the undergraduate advisor will assign a faculty advisor.
+When you declare or change your major, to Evolution, Ecology and Biodiversity, the undergraduate advisor will assign a faculty advisor.
 (You may request a particular advisor if you prefer, but that advisor may not be available if they’re not in the current rotation or are overloaded).
-The advisor you are assigned to will be your permanent advisor, through to graduation, unless a change in advisor assignment is approved.
+The advisor you are assigned will be your permanent advisor, through graduation, unless a change in advisor assignment is approved.
 It is especially important to meet with your faculty advisor at your mid-career point, i.e., end of the second year or beginning of your third year.
 The faculty advisor and undergraduate advisor can both ensure that you are on track to graduate, and can provide some much-needed advice on planning your courses to meet major requirements and your goals after graduation.

 Other Advising Resources

-Pre-Graduate School Advising: 111 South Hall, 752-4475, http://advisingservices.ucdavis.edu/advising/grad/, and http://advisingservices.ucdavis.edu/advising/grad/resourcecenter/.
 This office is available for students who are interested in continuing their studies through graduate school.
-If you want to become a professor or researcher, this office is for you.
+If you want to become a professor or researcher, earn a masers or Ph.D., this office is for you.

-The SASC offers the same free academic assistance to all UCD students that the LSC and Advising Services always have.
-The SASC is to help students thrive at UCD and beyond by providing academic, personal, social, and transitional support.
+The SASC offers free academic assistance to all UCD students.
+The SASC helps students thrive at UCD and beyond by providing academic, personal, social, and transitional support.